 One of the 3 configurable discrete contacts can be configured as External shutdown.
-When the contact is open, the control operates normally, Closing the contact will cause the engine to go to 0% fuel demand on a forward-acting actuator, and 100% fuel demand on a reverse-acting actuator.
-Reverse-acting actuators should always contain a mechanical ballhead governor.
-When the contact is opened again, a reset should be given before the engine can be started again.
+When the contact is open, the control operates normally, Closing the contact will STOP the engine.
+This contact can be used as a Emergency shutdown.
+When the contact is opened again a reset should be given before the engine can be started again.
 The reset can be given by a reset input if configured, or the Run/Minimum Fuel contact 31 should be toggled.